LoyolaChicagoCS/gradhandbook/source/general.rst

 Student ID Cards
 --------------------------------------

-Student ID cards, giving access to library borrowing and other privileges, are available from the Campus Card Office, Sullivan Center, Room 117.
+After registering for classes, Student ID cards, which give access to library borrowing and other privileges, are available from Corboy Law Center, 25E.
+Pearson or the Campus Card Office, Sullivan Center, Room 117.
+See http://www.luc.edu/campuscard/ for more information.

 .. index:: computer services